pauloarayasantiago/pokemon_database_dashboard/README.md

 Species data inspection:
 ![PostgreSQL Species Check](./screenshots/sql_pgadmin_species.png)

-This migration ensured that the solution could scale and integrate easily with other analytics platforms.
+This migration ensured that the solution could scale and integrate easily with other analytics platforms, and most importantly was accesible easily from different locations.

 ---